webbananaunite/overlayNetwork/README.md

 - Open your app.xcworkspace created by pod.

 ## limitations
 NOT running Boot Node in Public Network yet in Beta Version.
 Cause First device must run as Boot Node.
+Signaling Server is Working on Cloud.

 ## license
 blocks library & overlayNetwork library & Testy is published under MIT License,